San-WierPa/pyexafs/README.md

 # PyEXAFS

 Developed by Frank Foerste and Sebastian Paripsa, **PyExafs** aims to streamline the workflow<br>
-for XAFS researchers, from data acquisition to final analysis.
+for XAS researchers, from data acquisition to final analysis.

 ## Introduction